-Commentary: Even though the beautiful tri-colour markings give the breed much of its renowned beauty, it is important to point out that the importance of ideal markings should not be overemphasized in judging the overall quality of an individual dog.
+Commentary: Even though the beautiful tri-colour markings give the breed much of its renowned beauty, it is important to point out that the importance of ideal markings should not be over-emphasized in judging the overall quality of an individual dog.
+It is not uncommon to find Bernese with slightly "sun-burned"

 It is not uncommon to find Bernese with slightly "sun-burned" brownish tint in what should be a jet-black coat.
 This is due to natural effects of either the season or the hormones.
 The breed does not have a wrong gene indicating a brown ground-colour in its gene pool.